greggersaurus/OpenSteamController/README.md

 ## Disassembly

-Various approaches, tools and information on disassembly binary firmware.
+Various approaches, tools and information on disassembling compiled software.
+It may be necessary to disassemble the Steam Controller firmware to meet goals such as customizing jingles.

 ### [Reverse Engineering for Beginners](https://github.com/dennis714/RE-for-beginners)

+Free book on how to reverse engineer code.

 ### [pinkySim](https://github.com/greggersaurus/pinkySim)